 Taking Januvia can cause serious patient injury and death.
 When this occurs, a patient has the right to file a lawsuit directly against Januvia’s manufacturer, Merck & Co. alleging that the company failed to conduct proper testing, failed to issue a proper warning about the risks of developing pancreatitis, and manufactured a defective drug unsafe for patient use.

-Do I Have the Right to Take Legal Action?
+Do I Have the Right to file a januvia lawsuit?

-If you have been harmed as a direct result of taking Januvia, a consultation with a pharmaceutical litigation attorney can help you understand whether or not you have a cause of action against Merck & Co.
+If you have been harmed as a direct result of taking Januvia, a consultation with a pharmaceutical litigation attorney can help you understand whether or not you have a cause of action to file a Januvia lawsuit against Merck & Co.
 At Napoli Shkolnik, PLLC, our experienced defective drug attorneys can also help you to estimate how much your case may be worth, and also help you to file your claim.
 To ensure that you take action within your state’s statute of limitations, call us today to schedule your first appointment.
+The consultation is free.